Skip to main content

 1974 – Minor additions were made to keep the snowmaking system up-to-date.

 1978 – Preparations were made for the Mount St. Louis peak.
 The base was constructed by moving approximately 400,000 cubic meters of dirt.
-This would be thebeginning of Mount St. Louis Mountain Building.
-The second addition to the west wing of chalet was added.
+This would be the beginning of Mount St. Louis Mountain Building.
+The second addition to the west wing of the chalet was added.

 1979 – Completion of the Mount St. Louis peak took 600,000 cubic meters of dirt to provide a 500-foot vertical rise.
 This project was the largest in the region.
 Another addition to the Mount St. Louis chalet was added to the north wing.
 The alpine room